User's Guide: HSM Gateway

 • The HSM Gateway and HSM connectivity are not down.

-• The HSM itself is able to service PKCS#11 calls.
+• The HSM itself can service PKCS#11 calls.

 To point the load balancer to the HSM Gateway, the HSM group created in Section 2.1 to Section 2.4 is configured with the load balancer’s IP address.